KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 In the “General” section you can set the following features:

--  Define the maximum cell number to show;
+- define the maximum cell number to show;
 - decide to hook measures to columns or rows;
 - decide to show percentages of measures related to columns or rows.

 Thanks to the “On rows” feature, you can easily compute totals or subtotals on rows.
 Figure below exhibit an example.